pre-eth/adam/README.md

 - Only two (optional) input parameters: one 256-bit seed and one 64-bit nonce
 - Space Complexity: O(N)
 - Output sequence is irreversible
+- Algorithm requires no heap allocations
+- Algorithm requires no external dependencies
+- Generator reseeds itself
+- Natively examine statistical properties of generated sequences
 - Easy interface for bit generation in both ASCII and binary form.
 Output up to 1GB at a time.
 - Alternatively, stream bits directly to the `stdin` of your own programs, RNG test suites, etc.
-- Extract different widths of numbers from the buffer
+- Extract different widths of numbers from the buffer in decimal, hexadecimal, or octal format
 - Generate RFC 4122 compliant UUID’s
 - View all generated numbers at once
-- Continuously stream and regenerate random numbers
-- Uses SIMD acceleration where applicable (ARM NEON or AVX2/AVX-512F)
+- Uses SIMD acceleration where applicable (ARM NEON, AVX/AVX2, or AVX-512F)

 ### Coming Soon!

+- Double and floating point generation support
+- Benchmarks
-- Multithreading
+- More test results!
-- Better performance, including benchmarks and self-benchmark ability
-- Examination option for exploring generated buffers based on ent and Bob Jenkins' own RNG tests!
-- Graphs and charts detailing statistical quality
-- Some other cool surprises :)

 ## INSTALLATION

 ADAM was developed for macOS and Linux systems.
 It may be possible to run on other operating systems but I haven't checked or configured the program for other systems/distros.
-The macOS version makes use of ARM NEON Intrinsics, but the equivalent logic is implemented using AVX/AVX2.
+The macOS version makes use of ARM NEON Intrinsics, but the equivalent logic is implemented using AVX/AVX2 or AVX-512F.
 Either way, support for at least one of these sets of intrinsics is required.
-AVX-512F is supported, but off by default; to enable it, you need to set the `AVX512` Makefile variable to `1` (assuming you have the proper CPUID flags).

-By default the executable is installed to `~/.local` but you can change this by tweaking the `INSTALL_DIR` variable in the Makefile.
+By default the executable is installed to `~/.local/bin` but you can change this by tweaking the `INSTALL_DIR` variable in the Makefile.

 ```
 git clone https://github.com/pre-eth/adam.git